hamlet07/mma-model/README.md

 # mma-model
-<h1>Short description of deep-learning model for image classification in Mixed Martial Arts</h1>
+<b>Deep-learning model for image classification in Mixed Martial Arts</b>

 First approach relates to recognition of ground fight, kicking or punching.
 Model achieved an accuracy at about 86%.<br>
 https://github.com/hamlet07/mma-model/blob/main/MateuszMaj_MMA_ComputerVision.pdf - presented during poster session at ML in PL '18 Conference in Warsaw.